 Clicking this button will take you out of the video call.
-Make sure you only click it when you are done with the call, or you will have to rejoin the meeting.
+Only click it when you are done with the call, or you will have to rejoin the meeting.

 Participants

 Clicking this button will show you a list of everyone in the meeting.
 The number next to the button is the number of people on the call, including you.